-To help Zimbabwe progress from relief to recovery to development, USAID promotes agricultural and livelihood development by rebuilding deteriorated extension services for smallholder farmers and works with the private sector and civil society to provide training and support for farmers.
+To help Zimbabwe progress from relief to recovery to development, we promote agricultural and livelihood development by rebuilding deteriorated extension services for smallholder farmers and works with the private sector and civil society to provide training and support for farmers.

-In addition to USAID’s support for agriculture, U.S. assistance promotes economic reform and recovery in Zimbabwe by improving the ability of decision-makers to apply sound data and theory to their efforts to reduce poverty.
+In addition to our support for agriculture, we promote economic reform and recovery by improving the ability of decision-makers to apply sound data and theory to their efforts to reduce poverty.

 To help Zimbabweans improve their resilience to humanitarian crises, USAID responds to short-term emergency needs while laying the foundation for long-term food and economic security.